ckjpdx/react-tap-app/README.md

 ## Plans

-Apply the background image to Body so it covers the entire window area.
+* Apply the background image to Body so it covers the entire window area.
+* Improve styles throughout the site